Call for Nominations

 - other socio-economic benefits to Canada; and

-- evidence, where applicable, of pre-commercial and/or commercial success, increased employment opportunities for university graduates and spin-off benefits to other sectors of the economy.
+- evidence, where applicable, of pre-commercial and/or commercial success, increased employment opportunities for students and graduates, and spin-off benefits to other sectors of the economy.

 - Innovative model (for the Leo Derikx Award only): Document the innovative model of a long-standing university-industry interaction with pre-competitive benefits that has contributed to the general well-being of an industrial sector.